-City Hall will reopen to the public on a limited weekday schedule with limited staffing on Tuesday, May 26.
-All visitors will be required to wear face coverings, with no exceptions, and to practice social distancing.
-Hand sanitizer will be available in the lobby and its use is strongly encouraged.
+City Hall reopened to the public on a limited weekday schedule with limited staffing on Tuesday, May 26.
+All visitors are required to wear face coverings, with no exceptions, and to practice social distancing.
+Hand sanitizer is available in the lobby and its use is strongly encouraged.
 We are determined to provide a safe environment for the public and for City staff, and this involves the cooperation and extra effort of everyone.
-Our cleaning staff will be devoting more of its time to ensuring a sanitary environment for all.
+Our cleaning staff is devoting more of its time to ensuring a sanitary environment for all.

 Please continue to use the City’s website (www.doravillega.us) for business that can be transacted online and does not require a trip to City Hall.

-As of May 26, and going forward, City Hall’s public hours will be:
+As of May 26, and going forward, City Hall’s public hours are:

 Here are the highlights of an executive order issued by the governor during the week of May 11 that will remain in effect until May 31 for all municipalities in the state, including Doraville:

 • Shelter in place will continue for those considered by the Centers for Disease Control and Prevention to be high risk or suffering from a severe illness.
 These individuals are still able to leave home for essential trips (food, medical assistance, exercise, etc.).

 • Everyone must practice social distancing and sanitation methods prescribed by the CDC, and refrain from gathering.